tushar5526/tushar5526.github.io/content/blog/bite-my-shiny-type-annotated-library.md

 ### MANIFEST.in

-After adding `py.typed` to my repository, the indispensible [check-manifest](https://pypi.org/project/check-manifest/) told me what to do:
+After adding `py.typed` to my repository, the indispensable [check-manifest](https://pypi.org/project/check-manifest/) told me what to do:

 ```bash
 ❯ check-manifest